Lesley Duncan: Backing vocalist

 In addition to writing and singing her own material, Duncan was in wide demand as a session singer during the mid to late 1960s, most notably working with Dusty Springfield from 1964 to 1972, a favour Springfield returned by performing backing vocals for several Duncan recordings.
 Duncan can be seen on many of the performances featured in the BBC DVD Dusty at the BBC.
-She worked frequently with her colleague Madeline Bell, including on many Dusty Springfield sessions, as well as providing backing vocals on a number of notable pop/rock recordings such as the 1969 Donovan hit single "Barabajagal".
+She worked frequently with her colleague Madeline Bell, including on many Springfield sessions, as well as providing backing vocals on a number of notable pop and rock recordings such as the 1969 Donovan hit single "Barabajagal".

-Duncan again joined Elton John at his request to provide vocals for his 1971 album Madman Across the Water, and in exchange John played piano on her first solo album Sing Children Sing.
-She also co-wrote three songs with Scott Walker for The Walker Brothers in addition to providing backing vocals for them.
+Duncan again joined Elton John at his request to provide vocals for his 1971 album Madman Across the Water, and in exchange John played piano on her first solo album, Sing Children Sing.
+She also co-wrote three songs with Scott Walker for the Walker Brothers in addition to providing backing vocals for them.
 She can also be heard on the studio recording of Jesus Christ Superstar.

 Duncan famously contributed backing vocals to one of the top selling albums of all time, Pink Floyd's 1973 release The Dark Side of the Moon, which was engineered by Alan Parsons.
 Later, in 1979, she again worked with Parsons, singing lead vocals on the song "If I Could Change Your Mind" for the Alan Parsons Project album Eve, in her final album appearance.

 Personal life

 Duncan was first married to Jimmy Horowitz, who produced her early albums.
-Together, they had two sons.
+They had two sons together.
 In 1978, Duncan married Tony Cox, a record producer.
 They later moved to the Isle of Mull, Scotland, in 1996, where most residents came to know her as a cheerful gardener, knowing nothing of her prior musical career.
 By all accounts content to lead a more private, family-oriented life in her later years, she died on 12 March 2010 of cerebrovascular disease, following an extended illness.